Telepact/telepact/README.md

 predisposed for backwards-compatible changes like appending optional struct fields.

-### Why are enums in jAPI not like traditional enums seen in C or Java?
+### Why are unions in jAPI not like traditional unions seen in C or Java?

-jAPI enums take the form of the tagged unions paradigm as featured in modern programming languages like rust.
-In the particular case of jAPI, it is very similar to the traditional enum, except that a struct is automatically attached to each enum value.
+jAPI unions take the form of the tagged unions paradigm as featured in modern programming languages like rust.
+In the particular case of jAPI, it is very similar to the traditional union, except that a struct is automatically attached to each union value.

 This design maximizes backwards compatible change points in the API design, as adding an optional field to a struct is a legal backwards compatible change.
-The traditional enum can be approximated by simply leaving all enum structs blank.
+The traditional union can be approximated by simply leaving all union structs blank.

 ### Why force servers to perform result validation?